hadirezaei1377/w3schools/c++/oop.md

-this is new part and all concepts is very important

 OOP stands for Object-Oriented Programming :

 Procedural programming is about writing procedures or functions that perform operations on the data, while object-oriented programming is about creating objects that contain both data and functions.